CanopyTax/canopy-styleguide-old/src/custom-elements/cps-button/Readme.md

 </button>
 ```

-## Attributes / properties
+## Properties
+Properties are good for both initial configuration and for all subsequent changes to the DOM element.
-- `action-type` (optional): A string with potential values of `primary` or `secondary`.
+- `actionType` (optional): A string with potential values of `primary` or `secondary`.
 If not provided, the default `buttonface` background-color will be applied.

-- `disable-on-click` (optional): A boolean value that determines if the button becomes disabled once it is clicked.
-Defaults to true.
+## Attributes
+Attributes are good for initial configuration, but changing an attribute after mounting to the DOM does *not* update the corresponding property or cause a re-render.
+- `action-type` (optional): This is the same as the actionType property, just it's an attribute.
+- `disable-on-click` (optional): This is the same as the disable-on-click property, just it's an attribute.
+The string "true" or "false" is expected.

 ## JS Events
 Right now there are no events that cp-button emits.
 Use event listeners on the `<button>` element